-GASB Statement No. 84 - Fiduciary Activities.
-The requirements of this statement are effective for the periods beginning after December 15, 2019.
-The District does not have fiduciary activities; as such, this standard did not have an effect on the basic financial statements.
+GASB Statement No. 87 - Leases.
+The requirements of this statement are effective for fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
+The District does not have leases, as such, this standard did not have an effect on the basic financial statements.

-GASB Statement No. 90 - Majority Equity Interests - an Amendment of GASB Statements No. 14 and No. 61.
-The requirements of this statement are effective for periods beginning after December 15, 2019.
-The District does not have these type of activities, as such, this standard did not have an effect on the basic financial statements.
+GASB Statement No. 89 - Accounting for Interest Cost Incurred before the End of a Construction Period.
+The requirements of this statement are effective for reporting periods beginning after December 15, 2020.
+Earlier application is encouraged.
+The District does not have these types of activities, as such, this standard did not have an effect on the basic financial statements.